hollyschinsky/ios-webview-www/README.md

 ![Running device plugin](_imgs/ss1.png)
 ![Running connection plugin](_imgs/ss2.png)
 ![Device Ready Fired](_imgs/ss3.png)

+### Tips
+* Be sure to change the `target` name to your native project target name in the Podfile and ensure Podfile is in the root directory of your Xcode project
+* You may need to change the version of platform specified or specify certain versions for other plugins.
+* If you update anything in the podfile where you have to run a `pod install` again, you must close the Workspace project in Xcode and open the newly generated one.

 ### TODO (internal)
 1. Update the cordova_plugins.js file with the Cordova required plugin references being added and fixed.